U.S. senators look to quickly pass massive coronavirus bill, head home

 It will also include $350 billion for small-business loans, $250 billion for expanded unemployment aid and $150 billion for various healthcare initiatives, including $100 billion for hospitals and related health systems.

-It aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 660 people in the United States and sickened more than 50,000, shuttered thousands of businesses, thrown millions out of work and led states to order 100 million people - nearly a third of the population - to stay at home.
+The package aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 730 people in the United States and sickened more than 53,000, shuttered thousands of businesses, thrown millions out of work and led states to order 100 million people - nearly a third of the population - to stay at home.

-“This is not a moment of celebration, but one of necessity,” Senate Democratic Leader Chuck Schumer said.
+U.S. stock index futures fell on Wednesday after a strong rebound the day before, as the rescue package failed to completely allay investor concerns.

 The bill is expected to pass the Senate easily, more so because Senator Rand Paul, a Republican who was the only senator to vote against an earlier round of emergency virus funding, may be unable to vote after testing positive for the disease.

-If passed, the unprecedented rescue package, which Schumer called the largest in U.S. history - would be the third approved by Congress this month to counter the impact of the crisis.
+If passed, the unprecedented rescue package, the largest in U.S. history, would be the third approved by Congress this month to counter the impact of the crisis.

-To become law, the measure must pass the Republican-led Senate and Democratic-led House of Representatives.
+To become law, the measure must pass the Republican-led Senate and the Democratic-led House of Representatives.
 House Speaker Nancy Pelosi was consulted during negotiations on the bipartisan Senate deal, struck after Democrats twice blocked a measure written by Republicans.

+House members left Washington 10 days ago, but the lower chamber could quickly pass the bill without requiring them to return if all 430 members agree to do so.
+If just one lawmaker objects, that could lead to delays.

 Aides to Pelosi did not immediately respond to a request for comment on her view of the bill.